Coxa Saltans | Internal vs External | Iliopsoas vs ITB

 Internal Snapping

 Structure: Iliopsoas Tendon.
 Mechanism: The tendon snaps over the Iliopectineal Eminence or the Femoral Head.
 Motion: Occurs when the hip moves from Flexion/Abduction/External Rotation (FABER) into Extension/Adduction/Internal Rotation.
-The tendon flips from later to medial.
+The tendon flips from lateral to medial across the eminence.
 Bursa: Often associated with Iliopsoas bursitis (pain).

 Classification Systems